goloop/log/README.md

     func (l *Log) Error(a ...interface{}) (n int, err error)

-Error creates message with ERROR level, using the default formats for its operands and writes to log.Writer.
+Error creates message with Error level, using the default formats for its operands and writes to log.Writer.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.